 Our overall quality of life can be seriously affected by not getting quality sleep.
 When we sleep many important functions take place to help the body recover and repair physically.
 This is why it is imperative we get healthy sleep.

 This is where the different stages of sleep come into play.
 Did you know that when you sleep your brain is cycling through five different stages.
+These stages are critical to understanding and answering, ‘What is healthy sleep?’.
 There are two main types of sleep; rapid-eye-movement (REM) sleep and non-rapid-eye-movement (NREM) sleep.
 The Non-REM state is divided into four stages with the fifth stage being REM.
 A complete sleep cycle takes an average of 90 to 110 minutes.